 4. Student Organization leadership must add all student officers, active members, and student organization events to MedScope; which serves as the group’s annual report.
 Group leaders are responsible for editing and maintaining all information on MedScope.
 MedScope will only provide technical assistance.
 MedScope can be reached at firstname.lastname@example.org.

-8. First-year students may not serve in a leadership role for any Student Organization.
+9. First-year students may not serve in a leadership role for any Student Organization during their first semester.

-1. Please submit your student group idea for OSA's review.
+2. After initial clearance is granted, groups will submit their full student group idea for OSA's review.

-2. After gaining initial clearance, organizations seeking recognition as a University of Maryland School of Medicine (UMSOM) Student Group or Student Organization will then fill out the New Student Group Request form that includes the name of the group, the group’s acronym, the group’s mission, the name of the proposed faculty advisor, and an upload of the New Student Group Signature Page signed by 20% of the current medical student body.
+3. After steps one and two have been completed, organizations seeking recognition as a University of Maryland School of Medicine (UMSOM) Student Group or Student Organization will then fill out the New Student Group Request form that includes the name of the group, the group’s acronym, the group’s mission, the name of the proposed faculty advisor, and an upload of the New Student Group Signature Page signed by 20% of the current medical student body.

 To be added to MedScope as a student organization’s faculty advisor, faculty advisor’s must complete the on-line Faculty Advisor Agreement.
 In the agreement, faculty advisors agree to:

 1. Attend at least one student organization meeting.